Authentic Lessons for 21st Century Learning

 30 Minute(s)

-Display slide 7.
-After this discussion, display a right triangle that cannot be solved using only the Pythagorean Theorem.
+After this discussion, display slide 7, which has a right triangle that cannot be solved using the Pythagorean Theorem.
 Pose the question to the class: "How can we solve this one?"
 The students will be puzzled, but they may have some idea or agree that they need more information.
-It cannot be solved with what is given.
-(An example has been provided under Attachments)
+Because it cannot be solved with their current knowledge, let’s refer to this as the “unsolvable” triangle that we will return to later in the lesson.

-Display slide 8.
-Provide each student the attached Right Triangle Relationships Observation Sheet.
-Explain that by investigating right triangles, the class can figure out a way to solve the mysterious triangle.
+Show slide 8 and provide each student with a copy of the attached Right Triangle Exploration handout and a ruler.
+Explain that by investigating right triangles, the class can figure out a way to solve the mysterious “unsolvable” triangle.
 Allow students to work in their groups on this investigation.
-Provide help if needed, but try not to guide students explicitly.
-Instead, question the students about their process and thinking to help them come to their own conclusions.
+Provide help if needed but try not to guide students explicitly.
+Instead, question the students about their process and help them come to their own conclusions.
+Consider asking some of the following questions:

 Explain